- Term Assurance

 Critical illness policies are forever changing, and it is also important to make sure the cover you have is reviewed regularly, as you may be paying too much, or not have the appropriate level of cover.

 Mortgage Life Assurance / Critical Illness

-Combining both Decreasing Term Assurance and Critical Illness cover may help towards paying outstanding debt on your mortgage, the level of cover is designed to decrease in line with your mortgage debt.
-This means that if you were to die or become critically ill, you may be able to pay off your outstanding mortgage loan dependent upon the cover selected to help safeguard your and your family’s financial future.
+Combining both Decreasing Term Assurance and Critical Illness cover may help towards paying the outstanding debt on your mortgage.
+The level of cover is designed to decrease in line with your mortgage debt.
+This means that if you were to die or become critically ill, you may be able to pay off your outstanding mortgage loan dependent upon the cover selected to help safeguard your family’s financial future.

 Income Protection / Permanent Health Insurance

 Income Protection or PHI is designed to pay you a tax free monthly sum of money.

 Formerly known as Permanent Health Insurance (PHI), long-term Income Protection (IP) is an insurance policy that pays out if you're unable to work due to injury or illness.

 Income Protection usually pays out until retirement, death or your return to work, although short-term Income Protection policies are now available at a lower cost.
 Income Protection doesn’t usually pay out if you're made redundant, but will often provide 'back to work' help if you're off sick.

 A staggering amount of people, both employed and self employed, would receive little or no sick pay if they were unable to work due to ill health and an even higher number of people would probably struggle to afford all of their outgoings for little more than a month.